madmurphy/libconfini/MANUAL.md

 "artist" = "Pablo Picasso"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The **key part** can contain any character, except the delimiter (which may be
+The **key part** can contain any character, except the delimiter (although this
-enclosed within quotes for not beeing considered as such).
+may be enclosed within quotes for not beeing considered as such).
 In multi-line
 formats internal new line sequences must be escaped (`/\\(?:\n\r?|\r\n?)/`).

 If the **key part** part is missing **libconfini** considers the element of